 Join A Peer Group

-Employment Peer Support Group
+Customised Employment Peer Support Group

 Imagining Home Peer Support Group

 Does your family member with disability want to move out of the family home and into their own place?
-Whether it’s an apartment shared with friends or a place all to themselves, this can take a lot of thought and planning.
+Whether it’s an apartment shared with friends or a house all to themselves, this can take a lot of thought and planning.

 Inclusive Education Peer Support Group